 About the CDM Program

-Whether to receive important health or emergency information or to check on the provision of essential government services, millions of Americans visit government websites every day.
-While increased connectivity has transformed and improved access to government, it also has increased the importance and complexity of our shared risk.
-The growing number of cyber attacks on Federal government networks is growing more sophisticated, aggressive, and dynamic.
-Government computer networks and systems contain information on national security, law enforcement, and other sensitive data, including information about federal employees and others.
-It is paramount that the government protects this information from theft and protects networks and systems from attacks while continually providing essential services to the public and protecting individual privacy, civil rights, and civil liberties.
+Whether to provide important information, enable access to essential government services, or store sensitive information, information and communications technology is increasingly essential to fundamental government activities.
+While heightened connectivity has transformed and improved access to government, it has also increased the extent and complexity of our shared cybersecurity risk.
+Cyber attacks on Federal government networks are growing more sophisticated, frequent, and dynamic.
+It is paramount that the government protects networks, systems, and information from unauthorized access or disruption while continually providing essential services to the public and protecting privacy, civil rights, and civil liberties.

 How CDM Works

 The CDM program enables government entities to expand their continuous diagnostic capabilities by increasing their network sensor capacity, automating sensor collections, and prioritizing risk alerts.

 CDM offers commercial off-the-shelf (COTS) tools, with robust terms for technical modernization as threats change.
 First, agency-installed sensors perform an automated search for known cyber flaws.
 Results feed into a local dashboard that produces customized reports, alerting network managers to their worst and most critical cyber risks based on standardized and weighted risk scores.
 Prioritized alerts enable agencies to efficiently allocate resources based on the severity of the risk.
 Progress reports track results, which can be used to compare security posture among department/agency networks.
 Summary information can feed into an enterprise-level dashboard to inform and situational awareness into cybersecurity risk posture across the federal government.